appohfaiths/appohfaiths/README.md

 - A blog project with React and Next js
 - An administrative portal with React and Next js
-- A 2D game in Unity
-- A VR environment in Unity
+- A food ingredient search mobile app

 </br>